FelipeRuizGarcia/Learner/devops_and_sre/become_to_release_engineer.md

 The build process is self-contained and must not rely on services that are external to the build env.

+### Enforcement of Policies and Procedures
+Who can do this operation ?
+We track all the operations, with security and access control.

 ### Others